-6 minutes read -
+6 min read

-Two women sitting and mirroring body language
+Two men mirroring each other's body language

 Summary: There’s an effective technique that helps to build rapport quickly — it’s called mirroring body language.
 Discover what it is and how powerful it can be.

-Stop copying me” — that’s the common flustered response to that silly game when we were kids.
+Stop copying me”—that’s the common flustered response to that silly game when we were kids.
 Little did we know how mirroring body language is key to building stronger, more meaningful relationships.

 It’s a technique we all use, whether we realize it or not.
 And according to Allan and Barbara Pease, trainers of Mindvalley’s Mastering Body Language: Truth, Love, Lies & Power Quest, it’s the secret to connecting with people.

 Imitation is the sincerest form of flattery, so they say.
-In the instance of body language mirroring, it’s a strong indication that the other person wants to connect with you — and that is flattery at its finest.
+In the instance of body language mirroring, it’s a strong indication that the other person wants to connect with you—and that is flattery at its finest.

 Monkey see, monkey do” is the essence of mirroring body language (or simply called “mirroring”).
-It’s a form of imitation — a subtle (and usually unconscious) miming of the other person’s body movements, facial expressions, speech, and so on.
+It’s a form of imitation—a subtle (and usually unconscious) miming of the other person’s body movements, facial expressions, speech, and so on.

 According to Allan, “Mr. Body Language,” we do this technique for several reasons: